Apollounknowndev/worldgen-docs/docs/docs/configured-features/feature-types/ice-spike.md

 The `minecraft:ice_spike` feature type is used to place a large ice spike.
 In vanilla, this is used in the Ice Spikes biome.

+{: .extra-info }
+The feature will fail to place if it attempts to be placed on any block that is not a snow block.

 ### JSON format

 <pre>